Skip to main content

 Developer Notes

-To access vehicle data via the Fetch API, a token exchange is required to obtain a Vehicle JWT.
-The vehicle must have been shared with your app with raw data permission.
+To access data via the Fetch API, a token exchange is required to obtain a JWT with the appropriate permissions.
+The entity must have been shared with your app with raw data permission.
 When requesting the token (e.g. via the Token Exchange API), include the privilege that grants raw data access.
 See Authentication and the Token Exchange API for details.

 Schema & Types